&Burn

 "&Burn" is a song by American singer Billie Eilish and American rapper Vince Staples.
-It was released for digital download and streaming as a single on December 15, 2017, through Darkroom and Interscope Records, and was later included on a reissue of Eilish's debut EP, Don't Smile at Me, in December of that year.
+It was released for digital download and streaming as a single on December 15, 2017, through Darkroom and Interscope Records.
+It was later included as the seventh single on a reissue of Eilish's debut EP, Don't Smile at Me, in December of that year.
 Staples and Finneas O'Connell co-wrote the song, with the latter solely handling production.
 A hip hop-influenced track, the song is an alternate version of Eilish's single "Watch".

 The lyrics of the song address Eilish leaving a toxic relationship. "&Burn" received positive reviews from music critics, with many liking the lyrical content and production.
-The song has been certified gold in both the United States and Australia by the Recording Industry Association of America (RIAA) and Australian Recording Industry Association (ARIA), respectively.
+The song has been certified gold in both the United States and Australia by the Recording Industry Association of America (RIAA) and the Australian Recording Industry Association (ARIA), respectively.
 It was performed live by Eilish and Staples at the Coachella Valley Music and Arts Festival in 2019.

 Background and release

 In a statement made by Eilish to The Fader through email, she wrote, "Vince Staples was my number 1 choice, so when we got him to hear it and he agreed to do it, it was incredible and the verse he did is so good.
 He is a god and I'm excited for it to finally come out!"
 When Eilish and her brother Finneas O'Connell were recording the song, it was under the title of "Watch & Burn".
 The track later became two separate songs, with one being "Watch" (2017), and the other being "&Burn".

 The track was written by Staples and O'Connell, the latter of which solely produced it.
-Mastering and mixing was handled by the studio personnel John Greenham and Rob Kinelski, respectively. "&Burn" was released as a single on December 15, 2017 for digital download and streaming in various countries, through Darkroom and Interscope Records.
-The song was later included on the December 2019 reissue of Eilish's debut EP Don't Smile at Me.
+Mastering and mixing was handled by the studio personnel John Greenham and Rob Kinelski, respectively. "&Burn" was released as a single on December 15, 2017, for digital download and streaming in various countries, through Darkroom and Interscope Records.
+The song was later included on a reissue of Eilish's debut EP Don't Smile at Me.